shuqin19/ice-cream/matcha_icecream_protocol.md

 ## Conclusion:
-This sweet ice cream makes me focused and happy at home and
+This sweet ice cream makes me focused and happy at home.